SubhadityaMukherjee/AI-knowledge-base/docs/RandAugment.md

 - Commonly, a smaller proxy task is used to overcome the expense of the search phase, but it is not clear if the optimized hyperparameters found on the proxy task are also optimal for the actual task.
 - The process of designing automated augmentation strategies is being rethought.
 - It is proposed to only search for a single distortion magnitude that jointly controls all operations, which reduces computational expense and eliminates the need for a separate proxy task.
-- The proposed method was tested on various datasets including CIFAR-10, CIFAR 100, SVHN, ImageNet, and COCO, and showed improvement in performance without the use of a proxy task.
+- The proposed method was tested on various datasets including [[CIFAR]]-10, [[CIFAR]] 100, SVHN, ImageNet, and COCO, and showed improvement in performance without the use of a proxy task.
 - The proposed method, RandAugment, uses a parameter-free procedure of always selecting a transformation with uniform probability from a set of K=14 available transformations, and a single distortion magnitude that jointly controls all operations.
 - RandAugment is able to achieve comparable or better performance compared to other automated augmentation methods, such as [[AutoAugment]], without the need for a separate proxy task.
 - The results suggest that the optimal data augmentation policies may depend on the specific model and dataset size, and a small proxy task may not provide the best indicator of performance on a larger task.